Fees and Tuition

 Full-Time MEng Grants

-Consideration for our Fung Fellows Award and Opportunity Grant is based upon the information provided in the admissions application.
+Consideration for our Fung Excellence Scholarship and MEng Opportunity Grant is based upon the information provided in the admissions application.

-All applications are automatically considered for the Master of Engineering Fellowship.
+All applications are automatically considered for the Fung Excellence Scholarship.
 This merit award is given to a subset of candidates with noteworthy academic or professional accomplishments, as determined by department faculty nominations.
 The award covers approximately 40% of the tuition and fees for the full-time MEng program.

 MEng Opportunity Grant